Skip to content

 • Low Sync Efficiency: Each sync involves transferring the entire large file.
 As the database grows, sync speeds will continuously decline.

 To overcome these limitations, Eidos employs a native sync solution based on Graft.
-It transforms the single db.sqlite3 file into an objectified storage format, enabling more efficient incremental synchronization.
+It transforms the single db.sqlite3 file into an objectified storage format, enabling more efficient incremental synchronization and remote backup.

 Eidos synchronizes data across devices using a centralized S3-compatible bucket as a relay.
 The core of synchronization is the .eidos folder within the space’s physical directory, which contains the complete database version history (.graft) and all static asset files (files).